Tera Mera Saath Rahe: Plot

-The story is based in Bhuj, Gujarat.
-Gopika is a sweet and talented girl who lives with her uncle and aunt.
-Being an orphan, she was raised by her uncle, but her aunt, Ramila always had issues with her.
-She treated her as a mere servant and made her do all household chores.
-Ramila's daughter Aashi is manipulative and wants to marry Saksham Modi for his wealth.
-Saksham's mother, Mithila is in search for a suitable bride for her son, who can take care of her husband and family matter properly.
-To find suitable brides, Mithila has hosted a jewelry competition.
+The story is based in Bhuj, Kutch.
+Gopika is a sweet, kind hearted and talented girl.
+Being an orphan, she was raised by her uncle Anand, but her aunt, Ramila always had issues with her, as she viewed Gopika as an unnecessary burden.
+She treated her as a mere servant and made her do all household chores, humiliating her on a daily basis and keeping her uneducated.
+Ramila's daughter Aashi is cunning, greedy and manipulative.
+She is more confident and educated than Gopika and wants to marry Saksham Modi, a successful business tycoon and the elder son of the high profile Modi family, for his wealth.
+Saksham's mother, Mithila is in search of a suitable bride for her son, who can take care of him and all the family matters properly.
+To find suitable brides, Mithila hosts a jewellery competition.
 Aashi and Ramila manipulatively take away Gopika's sketches and register them under their name.

 Gopika, who meets Mithila at the temple, visits Modi Mansion to return her belongings, which she left at the temple.
 Elsewhere, Mithila tests Aashi to determine her worthiness to become Saksham's wife.
 Meanwhile, a fire breaks out there, trapping Mithila.
 Gopika saves Mithila's life and in this commotion, leaves her slipper at their house.
 Mithila thinks that such a girl, who prioritizes others over herself, should become the Modi family's daughter-in-law.
 She seeks the slipper's owner to fix her alliance with Saksham.
 Ramila misleads Mithila into believing that the slipper belongs to Aashi.
 Later Modis finalize Aashi and Saksham's marriage.
 Elsewhere, Ramila forces Gopika to marry Jignesh, a gully boy.
 During the wedding ceremonies it is revealed that Mithila isn't Saksham's biological mother.
 Mithila is infertile.
-So Mr. Modi married Mithila's younger sister Minal and have 3 children from her Saksham is actually Mithila's step-son and Nephew.
+So Mr. Modi married Mithila's younger sister Minal and had 3 children from her, including Saksham and his younger siblings Tejal and Chirag Saksham is actually Mithila's stepson and nephew.
 Jignesh attacks the Modis in search of Gopika and is arrested.
 During the commotion, Gopika's bravery leads Mithila to decide to make Gopika, not Aashi, her daughter-in-law, surprising everyone.
-Soon, Gopika marries Saksham and Aashi marries Chirag.
+Soon, Gopika marries Saksham and Aashi marries Saksham's brother Chirag.
+Gopika falls in love with Saksham but he detests her.